-If you’re a bargain shopper looking for a great cheap iPhone, but can’t decide between the iPhone 7 or iPhone 8 — Swappa is here to help.
-In this post we’ll be comparing the iPhone 7 and iPhone 8, going over all the difference in features, as well as prices.
-By the end you should be able to figure out which is the best for you: the iPhone 7 or iPhone 8.
-Let’s dive in.
+If you’re a bargain shopper looking for a cheap iPhone, but can’t decide if you should buy the iPhone 7 or iPhone 8 in 2021 — Swappa is here to help.
+In this post we’ll be comparing the iPhone 7 and iPhone 8, going over all the differences in features, as well as prices.
+By the end, you should be in a better place to decide whether the iPhone 7 or the iPhone 8 is best for you.

 Screen size and home button

-Looking at the two side-by-side, you’d be hard-pressed to find any noticeable physical differences between the iPhone 7 and iPhone 8, at least on the front where both the front facing camera placement, screen size (4.7-inches), and home buttons are identical.
+Looking at the two side-by-side, you’d be hard-pressed to find any noticeable physical differences between the iPhone 7 and iPhone 8.
+Both iPhones have the same 4.7-inch screen size, front facing camera placement, and identical home buttons.
 Everything on the front is virtually the same, that is, until you flip them over…

 Build quality (metal vs glass)